RainingStatsAndDogs/RainingStatsAndDogs.github.io/content/pages/Free Resources.md

 * [**James, et al.**: An Introduction to Statistical Learning](https://www.statlearning.com/) - You can download the pdf of the book from here.
 It is a more introductory but also more modern in terms of the techniques covered.
 * [**Murphy, Kevin**: Machine Learning - A Probabilistic Perspective](http://noiselab.ucsd.edu/ECE228/Murphy_Machine_Learning.pdf) - Truly wonderful book.
 I enjoyed every section.
 * [**Murphy, Kevin**: Probabilistic Machine Learning](https://probml.github.io/pml-book/book1.html) - I've not yet read this, but have it pre-ordered AND just saw the pre-print is available.
 It looks as wonderful as the first (and cannot wait to see the NEW book in 2023!!!)
+* [**Shalev-Schwartz & Ben-David**: Understanding Machine Learning - From Theory to Algorithms ](https://www.cs.huji.ac.il/w~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf) - A more theoretical book that is not for beginners but very good.
 * [**Theodoridis & Koutroumbas**: Pattern Recognition](https://darmanto.akakom.ac.id/pengenalanpola/Pattern%20Recognition%204th%20Ed.%20(2009).pdf) - I just discovered this looking for a different book by Theodoridis.
 It looks similar (which is great) but additional topics.
 It is older and I've not read it yet.

+### Subject Specific Books
+* [**Goodfellow et al.**: Deep Learning](https://www.deeplearningbook.org/) - A really cool resource focussed just on deep learning.
+* [**Rasmussen & Williams**: Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/chapters/RW.pdf) - An amazing book about one of my favorite algorithms!
+It's short but wonderful.
+I can't recommend it enough.

 ### General Lectures
 * [**Cornell**: CS 4/5780: Introduction to Machine Learning](https://www.cs.cornell.edu/courses/cs4780/2021fa/) -  One of my all-time favorite series!
 Prof. Weinberger is brilliant and very funny.